-Collins, Kothari, Shanken, and Sloan, "Lack of Timeliness versus Noise as Explanations for low contemporaneous Returns-Earnings Association", JAE (September, 1995).
+Collins, Kothari, Shanken, and Sloan, "Lack of Timeliness versus Noise as Explanations for low contemporaneous Returns-Earnings Association", Journal of Accounting and Economics (September, 1995).

 Ryan, S. "A Model of Accrual Measurement with Implications for the Evolution of the Book-to-Market Ratio."
 Journal of Accounting Research, Spring 1995, pp. 95-112.